Shilpa-Manaji/Automatted-Attendance-System-Using-Face-Recognition/README.md

   - **Recognition Accuracy:** Measures correct identification rates.
   - **False Positive Rate (FPR):** Ensures incorrect matches are minimized.
   - **False Negative Rate (FNR):** Ensures recognized faces are not missed.

-**Feature Importance Plot:**

-_An image showcasing the importance of each feature in the model can be placed here._

 ---